xpack/logger-ts/README.md

 This section is intended for those who plan to use this module in their own projects.

-The `@xpack/logger` module can be imported in both TypeScript and JavaScript Node.js code
+The `@xpack/logger` module can be imported into both TypeScript and JavaScript Node.js code

 In TypeScript and ECMAScript modules, use `import`: